Compliance

 ■Whistleblowing system

 A third-party organization serves as a contact point for internal reports of harassment-related issues, while the legal department serves as the contact point for all other internal whistleblowing.
 These mechanisms are designed to prevent retaliation against reporters, and to keep persons involved in the case from taking part in the investigation process.
-No report was made in FY2022.
+No report was made in FY2023

 Human rights policy

 Guiding Principles on Human Rights (e.g., prohibition of forced labor, child labor, and harassment) are set forth in our Enplas Group Code of Conduct.
-Enplas (Europe) Ltd. discloses information on efforts made based on its UK Modern Slavery Act Statement.
+Enplas (Europe) Limited discloses information on efforts made based on its UK Modern Slavery Act Statement.

 Information disclosure based on UK Modern Slavery Act Statement